Application Deadline: February 1st before midnight, Pacific Time

 To Apply

-Note: Applicants can expect a notification from the Awards Committee regarding the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.
+Note: Applicants can expect a notification from the Awards Committee the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.
 We expect all award winners to make every effort to attend the annual meeting and encourage all applicants to concurrently apply for an MSA Travel Award in support of that.
 Presence at the MSA meeting to accept the award gives awardees the opportunity to meet the mycological community, and it gives MSA members an opportunity to meet the awardees.

 Award Terms